• Skip to main content

 I particularly appreciated this aspect after narrating some contemporary manuscripts that weren’t quite up to that standard.

-6. With PD books, I can record in genres that I love or in those where I’d like to work, all a low pressure setting.
+6. With PD books, I can record in genres that I love or in those where I’d like to work, all in a low-pressure setting.

 Nobody’s waiting on this recording or looking to see what I’m doing.
 I can try something new, which in turn gives me something else to share with people on social media and in my marketing.